 Don’t bother with the ice-cube tray.
-Place a large spoon full each of baking soda and citric acid into a little bowl, 5 drops oregano and 5 drops lemon, pour it straight into your toilet bowl, leave for 10mins or longer, flush.
+Place a large spoon full each of baking soda and citric acid into a little bowl, 5 drops of oregano and 5 drops of lemon, pour it straight into your toilet bowl, leave for 10mins or longer, flush.

 And, to show you it truly works, here is a photo of one of our ancient toilets that we haven’t replaced yet, before and after.
-Before before you wonder, this is what hardened limescale looks like.
+Before you wonder, this is what hardened limescale looks like.
 With London water being super hard, limescale was out of hand.
 Look at it after just an hour of soaking.
 Not perfect yet, but getting there.

 Yes, I did not have citric acid and baking soda lying around either to start with.
 But I had plenty of Bleach and toilet cleaners.
 If you can buy one, you can buy the other.
 Removing all toxic cleaners from our home has made a huge difference to our energy levels too.

 Proximity is the key to success - my ingredients are in the cleaning cupboard, and it literally takes 2 minutes to throw into a bowl and mix it.

 We hate SPAM.
 We will never sell your information, for any reason.